raiden-network/raiden/ob-review/README.md

 ### Suggestions

 Gradually introducing this into the code base is a good approach but seems to drag on a bit so maybe looking into [pyannotate](https://github.com/dropbox/pyannotate) and get it over and done with in a concerted effort might be worth thinking about.
 Having a baseline to work with and having type hints everywhere makes it also easier for contributors to roll with it, I would reckon.
+The more I look at your code though, I get the impression that the transition is already further advanced than the actual checks suggest.

 I also noticed that tests are not using the proper types in a quite a few places.
 This could also be handled right away.
 IMO tests should adhere to the same quality standards as production code.